Mugta1/SudokuSolver/README.md

 ## Introduction

-The Sudoku solver herein aims to resolve the unfilled cells of a Sudoku grid.
-Employing a rudimentary algorithm, the program evaluates potential values for each empty cell based on the extant state of the rows, columns, and 3x3 subgrids.
+The Sudoku solver provided here attempts to solve Sudoku puzzles by iteratively filling in empty cells based on valid constraints.
+It employs a straightforward algorithm to identify potential values for each cell by considering the current state of the rows, columns, and 3x3 subgrids.

 ## Requirements